Top 5 Manufacturing Supply Chain Analytics Use Cases

 There are several areas of supply chain management where data analytics can be of significant help.

 Greater visibility into supplier quality levels and their other performance metrics, manufacturers can have clear visibility on their supplier portfolio and have insightful data in their hands when it comes to supplier contract negotiations.
 And that’s how vendor evaluation is one of the most critical functions of any supply chain analytics solution.

 Having supplier production and quality information available can also provide all the insight needed for better risk management.
-Supplier dependencies are quantifiable and with timely analysis of this information, the manufacturer can make fact-based decisions for strategic risk management.
+Supplier dependencies are quantifiable and with timely analysis of this information, the manufacturer can make fact-based decisions for Strategic Risk Management.

 A World Economic Forum (WEF) and A.T.
 Kearney’s study of the future of production find that manufacturers are evaluating how combining emerging technologies including IoT, AI, and machine learning can improve asset tracking accuracy, supply chain visibility, and inventory optimization.